jguipi/super-ruby-ketchup/README.md

 # Super Ruby Ketchup

-The project is host at https://jclog210.herokuapp.com/
+Buisness managment app in ruby on rail.

-Ask for credentials
+Ask for credentials and the production URL